is-ammar-1/romanRekhta/README.md

 # 🇵🇰 romanRekhta

 **romanRekhta** is a lightweight, flexible, and extensible Python library for **Roman Urdu Natural Language Processing (NLP)**.
-It provides essential tools for text preprocessing, tokenization, and stopword removal tailored to Roman Urdu — a widely used informal script across Pakistan and South Asia.
+It provides essential tools for text preprocessing, tokenization, and stopword removal tailored to Roman Urdu, a widely used informal script across Pakistan and South Asia.

 ---